 From the outset, the university was committed to undertaking research as well as teaching, and many successful teams built on early initiatives; for example, on the environment, low temperature physics, and the study of the creative arts.

 The seven research assessment exercises between 1986 and 2014 saw Lancaster rising steadily in the ascendant, especially in 1992 when the institution appeared in the top ten overall for the first time.
-Furthermore, Lancaster is highly ranked in each of the UK’s major university league tables, including The Guardian (10th) the Complete University Guide (9th) and the Times (11th).
+Furthermore, Lancaster is highly ranked in each of the UK’s major university league tables, including The Guardian University Guide 2022 (13th) the Complete University Guide 2022 (11th) and the Times and Sunday Times Good University Guide 2022 (11th).
 The University has maintained its outstanding research reputation, and continuously seeks ways in which its research can be applied for the good of society.
 This work includes the development of three knowledge business centres, based on InfoLab21, the Management School, and the Lancaster Environment Centre.

-The University now has about twelve thousand full-time students studying at Lancaster for first and higher degrees, and about seven hundred academic staff out of a total staff complement of over two thousand.
-In addition, the university confers the degrees of two colleges at Blackburn and Blackpool and has partnerships with higher education overseas, including Sunway University College in Kuala Lumpur and the Federal University of Lavras in Brazil.
-There are now over one hundred and forty thousand Lancaster alumni across the world.
+The University now has over twelve thousand full-time students studying at Lancaster for first and higher degrees, and about seven hundred academic staff out of a total staff complement of over three thousand.
+In addition, the university confers the degrees of three colleges in Blackburn, Blackpool and Furness, and has partnerships with higher education institutes overseas, including BJTU in China, Sunway University in Malaysia and a first branch campus in Europe with Lancaster University Leipzig.
+There are now over 150,000 alumni across the world.